openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 defined for how components should access this parameter to bootstrap themselves as public (External) or private (Internal).

+At the moment of writing, provisioning a private cluster means the cluster will be configured with a private DNS zone, internal (non internet facing) ingress, and internal API server.

+Exposing the cluster's publishing status empowers other components to bootstrap themselves as public or private according to the user request at install time.

 ## Motivation

 A component should be able to know how to bootstrap itself according to user